KELLY1132/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/live-creators-ide-nav.md

 ---
-title: Setting up an IDE, for Creators
+title: Setting up an IDE, for Creators AND FAKE BITCHS
 description: Setting up an IDE to use the Xbox Live SDK, for Creators.
 kindex: Setting up an IDE, for Creators ms.topic: navigation